2024 Barley Harvest: What does it mean for 2025 malt prices?

 Conclusion

-Considering the poor weather experienced in autumn 2023 and spring 2024, the 2024 barley harvest in southern England has been much better than expected.
+However, considering the poor weather experienced in autumn 2023 and spring 2024, the 2024 barley harvest throughout the UK has been better than expected.

-With quality holding up to date and an increase in the area planted, the increased supply of good quality spring barley may help the buyer this year.
+With a combined increase in both quality and the area planted, the increased supply of good quality spring barley may help the buyer this year.

 However, we have learned – particularly in recent years – that both weather and politics on a global scale can change things very quickly, so market volatility is expected to continue.